A BRIEF HISTORY

 The Annual Dinner of the MTGS, begun in 1927 as a ‘black tie’ occasion at The Dorchester.
 It became the premier motor trade dinner in London, attracting some of the most prominent influencers and opinion formers in the industry.
 Guests regularly have included Ministers of State, celebrities, academics, captains of industry and members of the Royal Family.

 Society meetings have always been supported financially by a range of ‘sponsors’ principally motivated by the business benefits of being associated with the MTGS.
 The motor manufacturers and the motor finance companies have been the most prominent and longstanding sponsors in the past.
 Others sponsors come from the support services sector of the industry.
-Today, we would like to acknowledge with thanks the generosity of this year’s match sponsors :- British Car Auctions, Lease Car Credit, Automotive Assets, SMC and Motorclean.
+Today, we would like to acknowledge with thanks the generosity of this year’s match sponsors :- AutoProtect, British Car Auctions, Lease Car Credit, Automotive Assets, and Grove Group.

 There are five main meetings throughout the year.
 The first is at St Georges Hill in March which also hosts the AGM.
 Woking in May, Swinley Forest in June, Hankley Common in August and Walton Heath in September.
 The first meeting of the year is for members only and the others are open to members guests.
 In addition, members can put their names down to play in matches against other kindred societies and trade bodies.
-Annual fixtures against the Transport GS, the Members Vs the Committee, the Scottish MTGS, the North West and the Midlands MTGS and the Royal Logistics Corps have been held for very many years at such venues as New Zealand, Worplesdon, New Zealand, Tadmarton Heath and Blackwell.
-We play Kia at Worplesdon this year and a match against BMW at West Byfleet or Wentworth.
+Annual fixtures against the Transport GS, the Members Vs the Committee, the Scottish MTGS, the Midlands MTGS and the Royal Logistics Corps have been held for very many years at such venues as New Zealand, Worplesdon, New Zealand and Tadmarton Heath.
+We play Kia at Worplesdon this year and a match against BMW at Betchworth.

 The Committee of the MTGS have set up a membership review to encourage new members from across the wider motor industry.
 It has been agreed that, in the first instance, the Society will seek to promote new membership via the trade bodies that represent the various sectors of the industry.
 The SMMT, RMI, BVRLA, ICFM, FLA and ACFO are being approached with the aim of introducing and recommending the benefits of MTGS membership to their own members.